tensor-compiler/taco/README.md

 The generated CUDA code will require compute capability 6.1 or higher to run.

+## Generating documentation
+To generate documentation for the Python API:

+    cd <taco-directory>/python_bindings
+    make html

+Before generating the documentation, you must have first built the Python API (by following the [instructions above](#building-python-api)) as well as installed the following dependencies:

+    pip install sphinx
+    pip install numpydoc
+    pip install sphinx-rtd-theme

 ## Running tests
 To run all tests: